 - 7 Frequently Asked Questions: FAQs

 Lenz’s law states that the time-varying electromotive force produces a time-varying current, again this current produces EMF or Back EMF.
 So the polarity of the induced EMF is opposite to the previous time-varying EMF.
 Lenz law was given by sir Emil Lenz.

 This Law decides the direction or polarity of the induced EMF.

 Lenz’s law Definition:

-Lenz’s law for class 12 grade as per NCERT: By definition, Lenz’s Law states that the polarity of the induced emf is such that it tends to produce a current which opposes the change in magnetic flux that produces it.
+Lenz’s law for class 12 grade as per NCERT: By definition, Lenz’s Law states that the polarity of the induced emf is such that it tends to produce a current that opposes the change in magnetic flux that produces it.